November 2021 Snapshots

 Pictured, from left: Office of Field Operations (OFO) Assistant Administrator Dr. Philip Bronstein; Office of Policy and Program Development Senior Food Technologist Dr. Meryl Silverman; University of Wisconsin-Madison Lab Manager Cindy Austin; University of Wisconsin-Madison Associate Professor/Extension Meat Specialist Jeff Sindelar; OFO Enforcement Investigation and Analysis Officers Dana Ewald and Tiffiny Pierce.
 Not pictured is Ecolab Account Manager Jan Murray.
 Photo by Outreach Specialist University of Wisconsin-Madison Jesse Brookstein.

 On Oct.
-28 Administrator Paul Kiecker (pictured, right) talks with Food Inspector Richard Grant as Grant works the final rail at Establishment 13054, a beef slaughter and processing establishment.
+28 Administrator Paul Kiecker (pictured, right) talks with Food Inspector Richard Grant as Grant works the final rail at a beef slaughter and processing establishment.
 Photo by Robert Witte, OA.

 On Oct.
-28, Administrator Paul Kiecker (pictured, left) met with Frontline Supervisor Dr. Carrie Teetz and Supervisory Public Health Veterinarian Dr. Mbarouk Shariff at Establishment 13054.
+28, Administrator Paul Kiecker (pictured, left) met with Frontline Supervisor Dr. Carrie Teetz and Supervisory Public Health Veterinarian Dr. Mbarouk Shariff.
 Among other things, the trio spoke about their very different career paths.
 Dr. Teetz has lived and worked in the area most of her life, while Dr. Shariff has moved back-and-forth between New England and Texas over his FSIS career.
 Photo by Robert Witte, OA.

 Fort Worth, Texas

 On Oct.
-29, Administrator Paul Kiecker (pictured, back row, center) visited with inspection personnel at Establishments (Est.) 47104 and 47104B, two establishments separated by a road.
-Est. 47104 slaughters and processes beef.
-Est. 47104B slaughters and processes feral swine, where inspection program personnel (IPP) were wearing face shields before COVID to mitigate the risk of Brucellosis from feral swine.
+29, Administrator Paul Kiecker (pictured, back row, center) visited with inspection personnel at two establishments separated by a road.
+One establishment slaughters and processes beef and the other slaughters and processes feral swine, where inspection program personnel (IPP) were wearing face shields before COVID to mitigate the risk of Brucellosis from feral swine.

 During the visit, the team and the Administrator discussed methods for addressing loud working conditions, and opportunities to lateral into other positions to obtain a better work/life balance.
 Kiecker also thanked IPP for their great work.